spinkube/documentation/content/en/docs/spin-operator/quickstart/_index.md

 ---
 title: Quickstart
-description: Learn how to setup a Kubernetes cluser, install the Spin Operator and run your first Spin App
+description: Learn how to setup a Kubernetes cluster, install the Spin Operator and run your first Spin App
 categories: [Spin Operator]
 tags: [Quickstart]
 weight: 2